prusa3d/Prusa-Connect-SDK-Printer/README.rst

 Prusa Connect SDK for Printer
 =============================

-:Requirements: basic knowledge of `Prusa Connect API docs <http://dev.connect.prusa:8000/docs>`_.
+:Requirements: basic knowledge of `Prusa Connect API docs <https://connect.prusa3d.com/docs/>`_.

 Printer instance
 ----------------
 You can create a Printer instance using the constructor and passing `server` and `token` to it.
-These you can find in  `lan_settings.ini`.
+These you can find in  `prusa_printer_settings.ini`.

 .. code:: python